MicrosoftDocs/cpp-docs/docs/mfc/reference/extension-dll-macros.md

 ## <a name="afxinitextensionmodule"></a> AfxInitExtensionModule
-Call this function in an extension DLL's `DllMain` to initialize the DLL.
+Call this function in an MFC extension DLL's `DllMain` to initialize the DLL.

 ### Syntax
 ```